ncborcherding/ccRCC/README.md

 **Conclusions:** Using the SCRS gene expression, we found preferential prediction of clinical outcomes and pathological diseases by subcluster assignment.
 With further characterization and functional validation, our findings may reveal certain sub-populations of immune cells amenable to therapeutic intervention.

+## Getting Processed Data
+Due to the limit of GitHub repo file size, please find a copy of this repository with the processed data at [10.5281/zenodo.4311824](https://zenodo.org/record/4311825).

 ## Citation
 [Article](https://www.nature.com/articles/s42003-020-01625-6): Borcherding, N., Vishwakarma, A., Voigt, A.P. et al. Mapping the immune environment in clear cell renal carcinoma by single-cell genomics.
 Commun Biol 4, 122 (2021). https://doi.org/10.1038/s42003-020-01625-6.